Mobile Contract & Non Contract

 If you are resident in Spain and have an NIE (Foreign Residency Identification Number) then you can buy a phone with a contract (contrato), which offers cheaper call rates, equalling an average saving of 30%, compared to pre-paid.
 The contract bill is paid monthly through your Spanish bank account by Direct Debit.
 If you are non-resident in Spain and have no NIE number, ask if your passport number and Spanish bank account details will suffice.

 The alternative is to buy a phone with a pre-paid card (tarjeta).
 To top up credit (recargar) on the tarjeta you can go to one of the many mobile phone stores if you are in a major town or city.
 Also many shops, supermarkets, newsagents and tobacconists (estancos) offer this service.
-If you go well off the beaten track into the Andalucian hinterland, its best to make sure you have topped up your credit, as it will be more difficult and sometimes impossible to find an outlet that offers top-ups.
+If you go well off the beaten track its best to make sure you have topped up your credit.

 Where to Buy a Mobile Phone